LSX-UniWue/non-item-transformers/docs/source/formats/vocabulary_file.rst

  - Columns are seperated by tab.
  - The first column contains the attribute values and the second one has the associated ids.
  - Rows are sorted in ascending order by the second column.
- - The first three rows - and thus the first three ids - are always used for padding, mask and unknown.
+ - The first few rows - and thus the first few ids - are always used for special tokens like padding, mask and unknown.

 Example: